-The material elements of our current executive compensation program for Named Executive Officers consist of a base salary, an annual cash incentive opportunity and equity-based long-term incentive opportunities.
+The material elements of our current executive compensation program for Named Executive Officers consist of base salary, an annual cash incentive opportunity and equity-based long-term incentive opportunities.
 We also provide a non-qualified deferred compensation plan, a 401(k) plan, a supplemental executive retirement plan for our Executive Chairman and severance protection for certain terminations of our Named Executive Officers' employment.

 We believe that each element of our executive compensation program helps us to achieve one or more of our compensation objectives.
 Base salaries, the non-qualified deferred compensation plan, 401(k) plan, supplemental executive retirement plan and severance and other termination benefits are all primarily intended to attract and retain qualified executives.
 These are the elements of our current executive compensation program where the value of the benefit in any given year is generally not variable.
 We believe that in order to attract and retain top-caliber executives, we need to provide executives with predictable benefit amounts that reward the executive's continued service.
 Some of the elements, such as base salaries, are generally paid out on a short-term or current basis.
 The other elements are generally paid out on a longer-term basis, such as upon retirement or other termination of employment or following a vesting period.
-We believe that this mix of longer-term and shorter-term elements allows us to achieve our dual goals of attracting and retaining executives (with the longer-term benefits geared toward retention and the shorter-term awards focused on recruitment).
+We believe that this mix of longer-term and shorter-term elements allows us to achieve our dual goals of attracting and retaining executives.

-Our annual cash incentive opportunity is primarily intended to hold executives accountable for performance.
-It also helps further align Named Executive Officers' interests with those of our shareholders and helps us attract, motivate and retain executives.
+Our Named Executive Officer's annual cash incentive opportunities are paid out on an annual basis and are designed to hold executives accountable for annual performance.
+They also help further align Named Executive

+Officers' interests with those of our shareholders and help us attract, motivate and retain executives.
 Our long-term equity incentives are primarily intended to align Named Executive Officers' interests with those of our shareholders, although they also hold executives accountable for performance (as the value of the awards, as well as the number of shares/units vesting under certain awards, is linked to the achievement of specified performance goals and/or our stock price) and help us attract, motivate and retain executives.
-These are the elements of our current executive compensation program that are designed to reward performance and the creation of shareholder value, and therefore the value of these benefits is dependent on performance.
-Each Named Executive Officer's annual cash incentive opportunity is paid out on an annual basis and is designed to reward performance for that period.
-Long-term equity incentives are generally paid out or earned on a longer-term basis and are designed to reward performance and continued employment over multiple years.
+These are the elements of our current executive compensation program that are designed to reward performance and the creation of shareholder value, and therefore the value of these benefits is dependent on performance and/or share price.